thisisdavidbell/hello-operator/operator-sdk-0.18/README.md

 - `IRHOSTNAME` - Image registry Hostname
 - `IRNAMESPACE` - Namespace in image registry
 - `IRUSER` - Image registry user name
-- `IRPASSWORD` - Image resgiry password
+- `IRPASSWORD` - Image registry password

-To use the make targets (which includes updating the hello-app image hostname namespace), run:
+To use the make target (which includes updating the hello-app image hostname and namespace in hello_controller.go), run:
 - `make build-and-push-operator`

-Alternatively, if you specified the actual image in hello_controller.go, run the commands individually:
+Alternatively, if you specified the actual image in hello_controller.go, you can run the commands individually:

 Run:
 - `docker login -u $IRUSER -p $IRPASSWORD $IRHOSTNAME`